 Annually, the Title VI/Environmental Justice Specialist will plan to conduct twenty-four (24) reviews of sub-recipients.
 The reviews are done in person and may include a specific request for information, a date certain for meeting and the in-person review of the material requested.
-In response to the coronavirus pandemic, there has been an inability to meet in person to conduct reviews.
-However, the review process is able to be done virtually and communication is made with the sub-recipients to arrange their review(s) that way.
-TEAMS, ZOOM and GoTo Meeting are all platforms that have been made available to accomplish the review.
-The Specialist is able to secure the data electronically and the virtual review is equivalent in scope and engagement to the in-person review.
-A schedule of the sub-recipient reviews will be maintained in a spreadsheet format by the Title VI/Environmental Justice Specialist as a method of record keeping.
-The reviews will be maintained by date, name of recipient and recipient representative.
+In response to the coronavirus pandemic, there had been an inability to meet in person to conduct reviews.
+However, the review process was able to be done virtually and communication were made with the sub-recipients to arrange their review(s) that way.
+TEAMS, ZOOM and GoTo Meetings were are all platforms that were made available to accomplish the review.
+The Specialist was able to secure the data electronically and the virtual review was equivalent in scope and engagement to the in-person review.
+As we begin to conduct in-person activities, we continue considering virtual engagement where appropriate or necessary.
+A schedule of the sub-recipient reviews is maintained in a spreadsheet format by the Title VI/Environmental Justice Specialist as a method of record keeping.
+The reviews are maintained by date, name of recipient and recipient representative.